ArneBinder/pie-datasets/dataset_builders/pie/aae2/README.md

 - `Claim` constitutes the central component of each argument.
 Each one has at least one premise and takes stance attribute values "for" or "against" with regarding the major claim.
 - `Premise` is the reasons of the argument; either linked to claim or another premise.

-**Note that** relations between `MajorClaim` and  `Claim` were not annotated; however, each claim is annotated with an `Attribute` annotation with value `for` or `against` - which indicates the relation between itself and `MajorClaim`.
-In addition, when two non-related `Claim` 's appear in one paragraph, there is also no relations to one another.

 #### Relations

 | Relations           | Count | Percentage |